The Future of an Illusion

 This formal emphasis on accessibility, of course, fits with the broader thematic range of the video; it is the content, the meaning, to the same degree that Lord’s language is.
 The two are inseparable, a fact that points at once to the video’s conceptual success and its aesthetic failure.
 Its images, shot in flat, everyday digital, seem to exist only so that they can be narrated.
 With the exception of the geese and a late beachside nocturne, they are almost willfully without interest as images, while the structure of the voice-over requires them to be held on screen for long stretches of time.
 Lord’s descriptions themselves are likewise flat and plain, a result of needing to produce language that can be read as quickly as it can be spoken; their delivery is without affect, avoiding anything that couldn’t be captured adequately in text.
 But brief, subtle moments—as when a pan at the state fair takes in a section of the audience and a group of cowboys milling in the distance, but Lord chooses to highlight only a woman at the very edge of the frame holding a corn dog—point toward editorial possibilities left mostly unexplored.
 Why, for example, must watching, listening, and reading exist in the same time, the same rhythm, the same scale?
 If accessibility entails acknowledging the presence of differing abilities within an audience, would it be possible to depart from that acknowledgment into a more prismatic construction, one that uses forms of accessibility to expand the range of perspectives made available by the work?
 Doing so might make the work less accessible in the sense of presenting an agreed-upon “content side,” but it might also arrive at even deeper questions about the nature of equality, identity, democracy.

-Man Number 4 (Mirana Pennell, 2024).
+Man Number 4 (Miranda Pennell, 2024).

 Two of the program’s strongest works, Miranda Pennell’s Man Number 4 and John Smith’s Being John Smith, make similarly thorough use of language (in both cases, the voice-over is delivered by Smith).
 Pennell’s desktop video consists of a slow, roving zoom-out on a digital image, resolving from the abstraction of colored pixels into legible figures and then legible space.
 The voice-over begins by describing more than we can see; against square blocks of beige and brown, we hear, “Reddish sand and earth.
 An open air pit has been dug.”
 As the virtual camera explores the image, moving to a darker patch of pixels, Smith narrates in the second person, a form of address that hovers between Pennell’s initial encounter with it and our own experience in the moment of viewing: “You have trouble understanding what it is you’re looking at.”
 By the third of the video’s ten minutes, we have drawn back far enough to make out a group of soldiers standing by an armored vehicle; in its fifth minute, a row of five shirtless men, their hands bound behind their backs.

-At this point, we begin to hear context: that it was posted to the website of the UK’s Channel 12, that it was taken in Beit Lahia, in the north of Gaza.
+At this point, we begin to hear context: that it was posted to the website of the Israel’s Channel 12, that it was taken in Beit Lahia, in the north of Gaza.
 The darker patch of pixels is now hundreds of bound men, crowded into the pit.
 Pink light, soft trees, then suddenly a reflexive distance arrives via the voice-over: “It’s cold and blustery out, you put some nice music on”—Mozart’s Requiem in D Minor.
 A soldier stands behind a bright lamp aimed at the row of shirtless men as Smith recites the people Pennell thought of when she saw this image, all audiences to it in their own ways, from the photographer, through Netanyahu and “the rulers of your own country,” on to “the people on Facebook, looking and commenting,” and finally “you, sat here listening to gentle music as you look on.”

 Smith’s delivery of Pennell’s words makes bitter use of melancholy, turning the sadness of looking in horror against itself, laying bare the fact of witness as inadequate, trying to find a way to make political, engaged art without lapsing into the consumer comforts of spectacle.
 In his own film, which circles the banality of his name, the voice-over is arch and wry, more given to deadpan comedy as he veers between personal history and present reflection.
 The former includes his own prior work, a body of films and videos whose deep irony his voice has often played a central part in articulating.
 The first three minutes are spent discussing his childhood and school years, after which his voice suddenly drops out, replaced by subtitles.
 These evince a worry that he’s making something too conventional, lacking “the idiosyncratic wit and formal inventiveness of [his] earlier work,” though he soon puts that aside: he has gotten to the age where he can “accept the commonly held opinion that an artist’s early work is often their best.”
 What he can’t accept, however, is the notion that people grow more conservative as they age, a train of thought he continues as his voice-over resumes, leading to a moment where he states one political position outright in-text—“Stop the genocide.
 Ceasefire now.”—while speaking a comic bit about his reclamation of an embarrassing childhood nickname during his time in art school.
 Eventually, his voice itself becomes his topic, as he admits that cancer treatment has left it displeasing to his ear.
 His ending, all the more moving for its embrace of convention, finally resolves this litany of lightly delivered anxieties in the crescendo of Pulp’s “Common People.”